-Thus if $\Sg(d,c)$ has no proper binary absorbing subuniverse, then the left center of $T$ is a center of $\alg A$, and $a$ is contained in a proper ternary absorbing subuniverse of $\algA$ by Proposition~\ref{prop:center_absorbs}, a contradiction.
-The same argument shows that $C$ 2-absorbs a sublagebra containing $b$.
-Application of Lemma~\ref{lem:producing-three-abs} then gives us a contradiction, so we have proved that every reflexive subdirect subuniverse of $\alg A^2$ is the equality or the full relation.
+Thus if $\Sg(d,c)$ has no proper 2-absorbing subuniverse, then the left center of $T$ is a center of $\alg A$, and $a$ is contained in a proper 3-absorbing subuniverse of $\algA$ by Proposition~\ref{prop:center_absorbs}, a contradiction.
+The same argument shows that $C$ 2-absorbs a subalgebra containing~$b$.
+Application of Lemma~\ref{lem:producing-three-abs} then gives us a contradiction, so we have proved that every reflexive subdirect subuniverse of~$\alg A^2$ is the equality or the full relation.

-Observe next that $S = \Sg_{\alg A^2}((a,b),(b,a)$ is a graph of a bijection.
-Indeed, otherwise we can use the same argument as above with the little tweak that $D$ may contain $b$ (not $a$) since $S$ is not reflexive (but contains $(a,b)$).
+Observe next that $S = \Sg_{\alg A^2}((a,b),(b,a))$ is a graph of a bijection.
+Indeed, it cannot be full as otherwise $(b,b) \in S$ implies that $(a,b)$ is an s-edge and then $\{b\}$ 2-absorbs $A = \{a,b\}$.
+If it is proper and linked, then we can use the same argument as above with the little tweak that $D$ may contain $b$ (not $a$) since $S$ is not reflexive (but contains $(a,b)$).